securityacnz/securityacnz.github.io/speakers.md

 &dagger; *Based on a true story*

 **Petra Smith** is a professional opinion-haver and security culture specialist who is on a mission to make information security accessible to everyone.
 She has a point and she’s getting to it.

-## Topic TBC
-Kirk Jackson, RedShield

-**Kirk Jackson** works at RedShield, leads the OWASP New Zealand Chapter's Wellington Meetup, and has previously helped organise the annual OWASP NZ Day in Auckland.
-He also founded the **security.ac.nz** conference, chairing the inaugural event in August 2019.

-Kirk worked as a web developer before switching to the defence team - setting up Xero's security practice, working as a pen tester, and in defence roles at several companies.

 ## Workshop - Application Threat Modelling
 John DiLeo, Datacom